 - The course is rescheduled to a time and location that is unsuitable for the Learner

 Refunds on State Government subsidised courses

 Should you witdraw from your course prior to completing and you are receiving a State Government subsidy, then you will be responsible for the FULL fee payable on a non-subsidised course.
 If payment is not forthcoming, then Access Training and Education will utilize lawful avenues to obtain reimbursement.

-Applications will be considered, and applicant advised in writing, within 20 working days of the RTO receiving the application for refund or deferral.
+Applications will be considered, and applicant advised in writing, within 20 working days of the RTO receiving the application for refund.
 The decision as to whether the student will receive a refund or partial refund will be made based on the grounds for refunds as specified above.